-The TLC 7528 is a Dual output parallel input R2R Ladder DAC with a maximum sample rate of 10MHz [17], and which (should be 14) is monotonic over the entire D/A Conversion Range.
+The TLC 7528 is a Dual output parallel input R2R Ladder DAC with a maximum sample rate of 10MHz [16], and which (should be ^N) is monotonic over the entire D/A Conversion Range.
 The TLC-7528 is the only component chosen, where availability is not a factor, but rather it's design.
 It is the cheapest dual R2R Ladder DAC which takes PAR-ALLEL input, which is an important feature, because the backbone of the project is its parallel bus.
-Further the DAC was developed for audio aplications[17], which made its use obvious.
-The TLC-7528 was the only IC available as DIP 15, of which the pinout can be seen in Figure 18.
-A R2R DAC is a dac which can sample very fast with very low internal noise due to the internal structure and low complexity.[18]
-These features are important for audio applications.
+Further the DAC was developed for audio aplications[16], which made its use obvious.
+The TLC-7528 was the only IC available as DIP ^O, of which the pinout can be seen in Figure xviii.